nicklockwood/layout/README.md

 The formatting applied by LayoutTool is specifically designed for Layout files.
 It is better to use LayoutTool for formatting these files rather than a generic XML-formatting tool.

-Conversely, LayoutTool is only appropriate for formatting *Layout* XML files.
-It is not a general-purpose XML formatting tool, and may not behave as expected when applied to arbitrary XML source.
+Conversely, LayoutTool is *only* appropriate for formatting *Layout* XML files.
+It is not a general-purpose XML formatting tool, and may not behave as expected when applied to arbitrary XML.

 LayoutTool ignores XML files that do not appear to belong to Layout, but if your project contains non-Layout XML files then it is a good idea to exclude these paths from the `LayoutTool format` command, to improve formatting performance and avoid accidental false positives.